 Set up the Environment

 Make sure that Python and PIP are installed on your local machine.
 Next, install StreamSQL's Python client using pip.
-Check out the Getting Started section for a more thorough walk though in setting up StreamSQL on your machine.
+Check out the section for a more thorough walk though in setting up StreamSQL on your machine.

 pip install streamsql